vrieraj/fire_areas/README.md

 # Wildfire Monitoring using EUMETSAT WMS Images

-🔥 This project provides scripts to monitor wildfires by downloading and processing WMS images from EUMETSAT.
-It detects burned areas, converts them into polygons, and updates a shapefile to track their temporal evolution.
+🔥🗺️ This project provides tools to monitor wildfires using Fire Temperature RGB satellite images from EUMETSAT WMS.

----

-## Overview

-The main script downloads satellite imagery from the EUMETSAT Web Map Service (WMS) and processes the data to identify and map wildfire-affected areas.
-This tool is designed to be integrated into GIS software workflows for wildfire monitoring and analysis.
+The detection process includes options for RGB, HSV, or combined masks, Gaussian blurring for soft boundaries, and optional upscaling to simulate subpixel resolution.
+Detected burned areas are converted into polygons that can be integrated into GIS workflows for mapping and analysis.

+The repository includes a Jupyter Notebook for quick testing, as well as scripts to run the detection directly in QGIS and to install required dependencies for QGIS integration.

 ---